sandboxie-plus/sandboxie-docs/docs/Content/SandboxedServices.md

 ## Related special cases

-`RunRpcssAsSystem` has RpcSs-specific handling, [Msi Installer Exemptions](MsiInstallerExemptions.md) can alter MSIServer handling, and CryptSvc has current special-case behavior.
+[Msi Installer Exemptions](MsiInstallerExemptions.md) can alter MSIServer handling, and CryptSvc has current special-case behavior.
 These mechanisms are related to service identity but are not general replacements for the settings documented here.

 ## Chromium elevation template